LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-02-get-the-code.md

 ---
 title: "Download"
-bg: c2     #defined in _config.yml, can use html color like '#010101'
+bg: white     #defined in _config.yml, can use html color like '#010101'
-color: black  #text color
+color: corporate_blue  #text color
 fa-icon: download
 ---